EAP for UTHealth Family

 (please contact our office for the user name and password)

-EAP is available to the family member, your spouse, live-in partner, and eligible dependent children.
+EAP is available to the employee, family member, your spouse, live-in partner, and eligible dependent children.
 This includes children up to the age of 26 who are eligible for coverage under your or your spouse's insurance plan.
+Retirees also qualify for EAP, with the exception of a few services.
 Please feel free to give us a call if you have questions about who can use EAP services.